TechSavantis/polisparalela/site/content/thinks/tomango-thinks-christmas.md

 ---

-Merry Christmas from all at Tomango!
+Merry Christmas from all at Polis Paralela!